-Gaming laptops are expensive because you are paying for the portability, compact packaging, custom-designed motherboards, and cooling solutions, and the research and development that goes into making it all work well despite space constraints.
+Gaming laptops are expensive because you are paying for the portability, compact packaging, custom-designed motherboards, cooling solutions, and the research and development that goes into making it all work well despite space constraints.
 They are expensive because you’re paying for the convenience of taking powerful performance with you everywhere.

 What is the best laptop for gaming under 500?

 If you can stretch your budget another 100 dollars then I suggest you read our reviews of the best gaming laptops under 500 bucks here.
 You will find reviews of all the best options at that price.